zrythm/zrythm/doc/user/editing/timeline/overview.rst

 Overview
 ========
 Editing in the timeline is the most common workflow inside Zrythm.
-The timeline section consists of the tracklist on the left and the ruler/arranger on the right side.
+The timeline section consists of the tracklist on the left and the ruler/arranger on the right, along with a timeline-specific toolbar at the top.

 .. image:: /_static/img/timeline.png
    :align: center